What Is Domestic Violence?

 - Any behavior that asserts power and/or control

 The victim may be left feeling scared, confused, dependent and insecure.
-Children in homes where abuse takes place must contend with the same fears and realities.
+Children in homes where abuse takes place contend with the same fears and realities as adults.

 How do I know if I am in an abusive relationship?